Arnav-Ajay/ffmpeg/README.md

 # Run this using your Video/Audio Files

-Place all input files in ffmpeg/files/ directory
+Place all input files in ffmpeg/files/ directory.

 Make the required changes in ffmpeg/data.json file

 Change background images from fmpg.py